2017 Annual Report | Oversight & Fairness: Timely, Responsive, Independent

 Fellow Litigation Counsel of America

-We look forward to meeting the challenges 2017 will undoubtedly bring.
+It has been a busy and productive year.
+We look forward to the challenges and opportunities that 2018 will bring.

 Original signed by